tareq1988/wp-recaptcha-integration/readme.txt

 In other words: Google knows which (recaptcha protected) website is accessed from which IP.

-If that's an issue for you, you should rather use a self hosted solution.
+If that's an issue for you, you better use a self hosted solution.

 = Will you support plugin XYZ? =

 If XYZ stands for a widely used free and OpenSource plugin in active development with some 100k+ downloads I will give it a try.
 Just ask.

+If XYZ is some rarely used plugin (about 1k+ active installs or so), I will accept pull requests on github and push it to the WP repository.
+Please note that in such cases I will not feel responsible for code maintainance.

 = The captcha does not show up.
 What’s wrong? =